Armed gang caged for terrifying £11,000 raid on bank in which staff and customers were injured

 Durham worked alongside Greater Manchester Police to trace the men, who were later arrested for a number of other armed robberies at banks and jewellers across the country.

-They appeared at Manchester Crown Court, where they were each sentenced to 21 years in prison.
+They have now appeared at Manchester Crown Court and each was sentenced to 21 years in prison.

 Detective Sergeant Chris Woollett, from Durham City CID said: “As a result of thorough research around the movements of the vehicles and the intelligence gathered by Greater Manchester Police, we were able to monitor their behaviour and arrest them for further violent offences.